Eye of the Cat: Plot

 Danielle, a rich, elderly woman, accompanied by her nephew, Luke, goes to a beauty parlor to get her hair done.
 While she is there, she begins to struggle breathing, due to two-thirds of her lungs being missing.
 When Danielle's beauty girl, Kassia Lancaster, sees this, she calls Danielle's other nephew, Wylie, who is with a girl when she comes to pick him up.
 Kassia takes Wylie to her parlor and explains that after she saw Danielle, or Danny as Wylie calls her, collapse, she got the idea to kill Aunt Danny by shutting off the oxygen supply in the oxygen tent she uses every night.
 Wylie agrees to do it, and then he hears a cat.
 He has an intense fear of cats, due to one attacking him when he was a child.
 Suddenly, Kassia sees an orange cat and tries to stop it, but it jumps onto Wylie, who throws it into a machine, electrocuting the cat.

 The next day, Wylie goes to see Aunt Danny, but leaves her room when he sees cats everywhere.
 He then talks to his brother, Luke, who has been caring for Aunt Danny, despite the fact that she hates him.
 Luke thinks that Wylie is there so that he can get Aunt Danny's inheritance when she dies, but Wylie just brushes it off.
 Wylie gets angry at Kassia for sending him to a house full of cats, but she says that she didn't know about them.
 Wylie forgives her, and the two sleep together.
 Luke finds out that Aunt Danny is going to leave all of her money to her cats, which shocks Wylie, and he convinces Danny to make him her heir and to get rid of the cats, which Luke does by luring them into a car with a bowl of meat.
 Later, Danny overhears Wylie talking to Kassia about her murder, but when she confronts Wylie he plays it off as a joke.
 Meanwhile, the cats begin to return.

 The following morning, the will is revised, and Wylie and Danny head out to breakfast.
 However, Danny notices Kassia in the window of her house.
-Wiley goes to confront her about wanting to see the will, and Danny moves her wheelchair down the sloped sidewalk.
+Wylie goes to confront her about wanting to see the will, and Danny moves her wheelchair down the sloped sidewalk.
 However, while trying to go back up, the wheelchair short circuits, and she becomes stuck.
 While the two are arguing in the house, Kassia notices Danny, and Wiley goes out to save her but stops when he sees a cat which jumps on Danny and causes her to lose control and start rolling down the road.
 Thankfully, Luke saves her just in time.
 Later, Danny wakes up in her bed and tries to tell the doctor that Wiley and Kassia are trying to kill her but goes unconscious due to being given a sleeping pill.